This post was first published in 2016 and updated in January 2021

 - He realised it would be pointless to try to spend all his money on himself

-Its not just Bill Gates.
-Other billionaire benefactors like Peter Diamandis, Elon Musk and even that master of self-publicity Richard Branson have a strange compulsion to help the world once they’ve bought their own islands with volcano HQs and then asked themselves: now what?
+It’s not just Bill Gates.
+Other billionaire benefactors like Peter Diamandis, Elon Musk and Richard Branson seem to have a strange compulsion to help the world once they’ve bought their own islands and then asked themselves: now what?

-But for those people that want to be generous on a larger scale, there’s a bit of a paradox here: its sometimes the people that are selfish in the first half of their life that are able to be the most generous over their whole lifespan.
-This is not just my opinion, it follows logically from the maths of compounding.
+For those people that want to be generous on a larger scale, there’s a bit of a paradox here: its sometimes the people that are selfish in the first half of their life that are able to be the most generous over their whole lifespan.

 Apply own oxygen mask before helping others.